 Can we park at the Theatre, and how far is it from the car park to the Auditorium?

 If you do arrive earlier than 6.30pm you will not be allowed down to the theatre or its car park and must wait in the car park opposite the main entrance.
 However space is very limited in this area, so we strongly advise that guests try not to arrive before 6.30 when the gates open.
 There is plenty of parking for all.

-The gates open at 1.45pm for Matinée and Family performances, with the shows starting at 2.30pm.
+For Matinées and family performances you can park from 45 minutes before and gates open 30 minutes before the performance starts.
 You will not be allowed in to the Castle Grounds if you arrive before this time, but are welcome to enjoy the gardens after the performance.
 Exit is when the Castle closes at 6pm.
-You will need to purchase a ticket from Hever Castle if you'd like to enter the grounds before 1.45pm; or to go inside the Castle at any time.
+You will need to purchase a ticket from Hever Castle if you'd like to enter the grounds before this time or to go inside the Castle at any time.

 Yes there is free parking available in the Theatre Car Park most of which is on hard standing.
 It is clearly signposted from the main entrance on performance days, and once you enter the grounds (taking the right hand drive at the main entrance, next to the church) it is a five minute drive down the lane to the car park.
 There is plenty of parking but please listen to the car parking stewards who are there to direct you.